The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 qmgr and pickup are running as expected at the end of it.

-#6 Updated by Nigel Kersten over 4 years ago
+#6 Updated by Nigel Kersten almost 5 years ago

 (sent via email to Eric while projects.reductivelabs was down)